pts/luuzcat/README.md

     has been sent, dynamic Huffman is a special case of variable-length encoding.
   * partial dynamic Huffman coding: The first few bits of each value is Huffman-coded, and the remaining bits are sent literally.
-Example: LZ match distances in the Freeze 2 method are 13 bits (the actual range is 0..7935).
+Example: LZSS match distances in the Freeze 2 method are 13 bits (the actual range is 0..7935).
 The first 6 bits (values 0..61) are Huffman-coded, and the actual value is the Huffman-coded value multiplied by 128, and to that a